Antarctic Adventure

 Itinerary

 One of the keys to the Antarctic expedition is the weather.
 Particularly important is the wind speed, wind direction and the sea state.
 The itinerary you end up with is seldom the one you started with.
-There were two occasions where the area we wished to visit were inaccessible due to ice.
+There were two occasions where the areas we wished to visit were inaccessible due to ice.
 We were on an expedition ship.
 This meant there were opportunities to get out and experience the artic environment.
 There were four basic activities available to us: zodiacs (including shore landings), kayaks, special operations boats and a submarine.
-There was limiting sea states for each activity with the submarine requiring the least swell, kayaks next, then the zodiacs and finally the SO boats.
+There were limiting sea states for each activity with the submarine requiring the least swell, kayaks next, then the zodiacs and finally the SO boats.
 Shore landings were also affected by the tides.
 A determination of safety would be made before a shore landing could be undertaken.

 It was Meg’s birthday and we had a special meal at the onboard Italian Restaurant complete with birthday cake.